Fast Food Franchise Finance

 - Pizza Hut

 How much does a fast food franchise cost in Australia?

-As with any type of franchise business, the initial startup costs vary greatly depending on the type of fast food franchise, the location and the demographics of the area, such as its size and local competition.
-For example, a Salsa's franchise may cost as little as $50,000 in startup franchise fees, while a Nando's could reach $1 million in initial fees.
+As with any type of franchise business, the initial startup costs vary depending on the type of fast food franchise, the location and demographics of the area.
+This includes the size of the area and local competition.
+For instance, a Salsa's franchise may cost as little as $50,000 in startup franchise fees, while a Nando's franchise could reach up to $1 million in initial fees.